Dir. William Brent Bell (2016)

 Her dark past comes into play later in the movie, when it is revealed that her ex-boyfriend beat her when she was pregnant, resulting in the death of her child.
 He later shows up at the house, having tracked her down, and ends up breaking Brahms when he realizes that everyone seems to think he's alive.
 This brings about the film's twist ending, which, to be frank, was actually a pretty decent twist.
 I wasn't expecting it, which says a lot about this film as compared with most horror movies with a twist.

 I won't give away the ending here: it's still too new of a movie for that to not be a dick move.
 Suffice it to say, I enjoyed the ending much more than the events leading up to it, and while most of the movie was boring, the ending brought it home.

 Don't get me wrong: I get that a movie can be "boring" for most of its runtime and still be a worthwhile endeavor.
 Hell, most Hitchcock movies are "boring," as is most suspense in general, but that doesn't mean that it's filler or worthless.
 It takes a good filmmaker to make a worthwhile film out of an hour or more of runtime in which nothing happens.
 Unfortunately for us, Bell is not that good of a filmmaker.
 This one was certainly better than The Devil Inside, but that's not saying a whole lot.
 I would definitely recommend watching it, just for one of the more batshit insane endings in recent memory (think Goodnight Mommy kinda insanity), but that's about it.

 Bottom Line: Not a great movie, but worth a watch I suppose, especially if you're creeped out by dolls.
 I think I'll probably pass if I see another of Bell's films coming down the pipeline, though I suppose there's value in a three-strikes-you're-out rule.
-2 out of 5 stars, mainly because of Lauren Cohan.
+Cohan isn't bad, but she's about all that works in this film.